whiterasbk/whiterasbk/README.md

  - whiter
  - whiterasbk

-<=== and his avatar is similar to the left side, then he's highly likely me
+<=== And his avatar is similar to the left side, then he's highly likely me

 ✒️ I mainly use the following language in my repos